 Back home, the colors and patterns Blumer collected on his route to then called Alexandria, Bombay, Calcutta and Batavia influenced the look and feel of his hand printed goods.
 Through trial and error and by experimenting with new techniques Blumer managed to successfully recreate and reinvent the detailed Indiennes and batik patterns and exported these design hybrids back to the colonies as fringed scarves, patterned head ties or fabric for traditional dress.

-During an experimental block printing weekend at an industrial site in Glarus I wanted to investigate what the elaborately carved wood blocks, depicting partial motives from all over the world, could reveal about themselves (or us) during an analog printing session.
+During an experimental block printing weekend at an industrial site in Glarus in 2020 I wanted to investigate what the elaborately carved wood blocks, depicting partial motives from all over the world, could reveal about themselves (or us) during an analog printing session.
 Would we gain or produce knowledge on the origins of taste, colonial entanglements, international trade, the concept of glocalization?
 What else could the power of repetitive and meditative bodywork unlock?
-As the workshop venue is currently closed, what was originally conceived as a physical communal experience now has to make room for a pandemic plan B:
+As the workshop venue was closed for Covid restrictions, what was originally conceived as a physical communal experience now had to make room for a pandemic plan B:

-We will print with the unwanted and rejected icons of our everyday life in Marie Kondo style instead.
-In line with the textile tradition of the canton of Glarus, the participants will prepare their own domestic mark making devices in preparation of a two hour session.
+We printed with the unwanted and rejected icons of our everyday life in Marie Kondo style via Zoom instead.
+In line with the textile tradition of the canton of Glarus, the participants prepared their own domestic mark making devices in preparation of a two hour session.
 From Glarus, to Zürich, to the world (wide web) and back.

 Friday afternoon May 15th, 2020 from 15:00 – 17:30

 The medieval byzantine painters believed their icons to be inspirited by the saints they represented.
 Maybe the same applies to your icons of everyday life?
 Let’s find out together!

 We will be connected via Zoom.
 Not much talking, mainly music (the Great Explorer’s playlist by Massfiles.net)